-Clearly, this propotype does not represent the full final version, and it will require several generations of trial and evolution before an ideal conversationdevice is realised, but we are satised that it well represents the problem that we are trying to solve.
-The user, whether handicapped or healthy, human or robot, should not have to specify the text of a conversational grunt, whether it be yes or good morning and then also have to describe its prosody or purpose.
+Clearly, this propotype does not represent the full final version, and it will require several generations of trial and evolution before an ideal conversation-device is realised, but we are satisfied that it well represents the problem that we are trying to solve.
+The user, whether handicapped or healthy, human or robot, should not have to specify the text of a conversational grunt, whether it be "yes" or "good morning" and then also have to describe its prosody or purpose.
 These are secondary characteristics of speech.
-They depend on the higher level constraints of discourse context and speaker-intention just as the ne acoustic characteristics of CHATR segments depend on the phonetic and prosodic environment in which they occur.
+They depend on the higher-level constraints of discourse context and speaker-intention just as the fine acoustic characteristics of CHATR segments depend on the phonetic and prosodic environment in which they occur.
 By knowing these dependencies and their interactions, we are able to simplify the process of selection and thereby to improve both the functionality and the quality of the synthesis process.
-Laughter is often produced, and is included in the segments naturally (see online examples at http://feast.his.atr.jp/aesop).